 Some of the commonly occurring anxiety disorders include:

 Agoraphobia relates to the fear of a marketplace.
-In other words, it is marked by the fear of being at someplace or circumstance, isolated from the safety zone.
+In other words, it includes the fear of being at someplace or circumstance, isolated from the safety zone.
 Apart from being away from safety, one is not able to run away from the situation in case they face too much panic.
 Basically, individuals become crippled in some way or the other.

 b.
 Social Anxiety

-Social anxiety refers to being insulted in front of other people in any of the given social situations.
+Social anxiety is when someone insults you in front of other people in any social situation.

 c.
 Specific Phobia